-Election officials scramble to count ballots in key states
+Election Officials Scramble to Count Ballots in Key States

 GEORGIA

-Georgia Secretary of State Brad Raffensperger said he was pushing counties to complete vote tallies, with roughly 200,000 ballots left to count as of Wednesday afternoon.
+Georgia Secretary of State Brad Raffensperger said he was pushing counties to complete vote tallies, with just under 100,000 ballots left to count as of Wednesday night.

 There was a narrow margin between Trump and Biden in Georgia, a close race in a state that has not backed a Democrat for president since 1992.
 There is no automatic recount, but a candidate can request one if the margin is within 0.5%.

-“We have long anticipated – and said publicly – that counting would most likely take place into Wednesday night and perhaps Thursday morning," Raffensperger said in a statement.
-"We’re on pace to accomplish that responsibly, ensuring that the voice of every eligible voter is heard.
+“We have long anticipated – and said publicly – that counting would most likely take place into Wednesday night and perhaps Thursday morning,” Raffensperger said in a statement issued earlier in the day.
+“We’re on pace to accomplish that responsibly, ensuring that the voice of every eligible voter is heard.
 It’s important to act quickly, but it’s more important to get it right.”

 The outstanding vote was primarily in the Atlanta area, which tends to lean Democratic.
 On Wednesday, about 50 people were counting votes inside State Farm Arena, the home of the Atlanta Hawks NBA team.
 Counties have until 5 p.m. on Nov.
 13 to certify results.